Aortic Arch — A Guide to the Perplexed

 Drawing: Backer CL, et al: Resection of Kommerell’s diverticulum and left subclavian artery: transfer for recurrent symptoms after vascular ring division.
 Eur J Cardiothorac Surg22:64, 2002 http://www.ncbi.nlm.nih.gov/pubmed/12103375

-Thus, the diagnostic catheter will encounter these vessels in reverse order: 3,2,1.
+Thus, the diagnostic catheter will encounter these vessels in reverse order: 3,2,1 (unless you are coming from radial artery, in which case you deserve it for not looking at the chest x-ray first).
 Once you know this, you understand that in order to get into the carotids one must pass both subclavians and come over the arch.
 The position of the catheter to engage the carotids will look something like this:

 The standard 5F VERT (135 degree) catheter (orange arrow) is curved over the arch and is positioned in its proximal portion.
 Yellow arrow is right vert, purple is right subclavian, green is right CCA, pink is left CCA, red is diverticulum of Kommerell (left aortic arch remnant), and black is left subclavian.